wendylu/TestLex/README.md

 ![Image](https://github.com/wendylu/images/raw/081fd9db6627ac4c3babaf35e469d787a8080cde/Screen%20Shot%202017-12-09%20at%2011.31.11%20PM.png)

 5. Next, we’ll connect our iOS app to our Lex Bot.
 AWS authentication can be a bit complex if you haven’t done it before.
-First, In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select “Manage Federated Identities”
+First, In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select “Manage Identity Pools”

 6. Choose “Create a new identity pool”.
 Enter in the desired name for your identity pool, i.e. “TestLex”.